Economy

 Vizag Steel Plant

 A view of the Vizag Steel Plant located just south of the port city of Visakhapatnam, Andhra Pradesh.
-The plant rolled out 3.2 million tons of saleable steel in 2005-06 and is expanding its annual saleable steel capacity to 5.72 million tons by 2008-09.
+The plant rolls out ca 4 million tons of saleable steel with an annual capacity of 6.3 MMT.

 Coal

-India's proved coal reserves (incl. anthracite, bituminous, sub-bituminous and lignite) were estimated to be approx. 92.4 billion tonnes in 2006 (around 10 per cent of the world total reserves), the fourth largest in the world after USA, Russia and China.
-Non-coking coal reserves amount to 86 %.
+India's proved coal reserves (incl. anthracite, bituminous, sub-bituminous and lignite) were estimated to be approx. 315 billion tonnes in 2017.
 Thermal power utilities are the largest consumers of coal (approx. 2/3 of production) followed by the steel and cement industries.
-Coal production has increased from 30 million tonnes in 1947 to 462 million (incl. lignite) tonnes during 2006-07 making India the third largest producer and consumer behind China and the USA.
+Coal India Ltd, the world's largest coal mining company, registered a revenue of ₹ 1.28 trillion in 2022-23 while coal production stood at 703 million tons.
+Coal production has increased from 30 million tonnes in 1947 to 893 million (incl. lignite) tonnes in 2022-23 making India the second largest producer and consumer behind China.
+Coal production has increased over the years is expected to amount to 900 m tons in 2022-23.
+Despite coal being a significant source and contributor of greenhouse emissions, demand in India is projected to grow to as much as 1 500 m tons by 2030.

 Ministry of Coal